 It is important that five candidate biomarkers have been investigated widely in cancer research.
 Neurotensin receptor-1 (NTSR1) is a G-protein coupled receptor (GPCR).
 It has been widely reported to be associated with carcinogenesis, cancer progression (22) and prognosis (23,24).
 Previous evidence showed the potential use of the NTSR1 as a biomarker for cancer progression and as a component of personalized medicine in selective cancers (25) which is consistent with our present result.
 GALR1, galanin receptor subtype 2, suppresses cell proliferation in several cancers such as head and neck (26,27), oral squamous cell carcinoma (28).
 Gene expression inactivation of GALR1 can be caused by promoter hypermethylation (26).
 Meanwhile, GALR1 has also been a subtype determining gene in breast cancer which suggests the potential powerful role in cancer diagnosis.
 SLC5A8 (solute carrier family 5, member 8) is a tumor suppressor gene and is usually suppressed in colon, gastric cancers (29-31).
-ZMYND10 (Zinc finger, MYND-type containing 10) has recently been identified as a candidate tumor suppressor gene due to the occurrence of missense mutations and loss of its expression in lung cancer.
+ZMYND10 (Zinc finger, MYND-type containing 10) has recently been identified as a candidate tumor suppressor gene due to the occurrence of missense mutations and loss of its expression in lung cancer (ref).

 All the results in present study were based on quantitative signals of the DNA methylation.
 We also conducted the analyses which were based on discrete DNA methylation signals in which beta values < 0.3 was defined as the un-methylated CpGs; beta values > 0.8 were defined as the full methylated CpGs and beta values between 0.3-0.8 defines semi-methylated CpGs (32,33).
 In this condition, five genes were still significantly differential methylation between NSCLC and normal tissues.
 No significant changes were found in classification sensitivity, specificity and accuracy.
 Also, the sensitivity, specificity and AUC of diagnosis with one gene added to the model each time were summarized in the Supplementary Figure 5 in which we can found the sensitivity and AUC were gradually increased step by step.